THE 2023 LIPMAN FAMILY PRIZE APPLICATION IS NOW CLOSED!

 Applicant Requirements

 A subset of applicants will be selected in September to advance to Phase 2 of the application process.
-In this phase, applicants are asked to submit additional essay responses and attach documentation for the Prize’s review and due diligence work.
-This material includes but is not limited to: evaluation tools, strategic plans, and information on staff leadership and board of directors.
-In addition, in this Phase we request more financial information to gain a better understanding of the organization.
+In this phase, applicants are asked to submit existing documentation for the Prize’s review and due diligence work.
+This material includes but is not limited to: financial information, data evaluation tools, strategic plans, business plans, and information on staff leadership and board of directors.

 Applicants in this Phase will be notified in early September and will be asked to submit the Phase 2 application within approximately 3 weeks (date to be specified in the notification).

-In late October or early November, there may be a formal request for follow-up clarification questions or a phone call with the Lipman staff and review team.
+Throughout October and November, there may be follow-up communication as needed for clarification on any material submitted.
 We commit to providing as much advance notice, clear timeline, and context as possible to any such follow-up outreach, and invite organizations to ask their own clarifying questions as needed.

 Review Process